|HOME ABOUT US OIL & GAS HEATING & VENTILATING FURNACES & OVENS OTHER APPLICATIONS ONLINE SHOP NEWS CONTACT US LOCATION|

 Transformer Coupled Loads

 Many high temperature furnaces use low voltage graphite or carbon fibre elements or similar, fed via a transformer.
 Care must be exercised when switching transformers, otherwise the high inrush current associated with random switching, or zero voltage switching will overheat the transformer, blow the semiconductor protection fuses or damage the thyristors.
-We manufacture two thyristor ranges for this type of load, the STA range and the STC3000 range.
-The STA range operates in a special burst fire mode with fairly slow cycle time (8 seconds on, 8 seconds off at 50% output).
-The STC3000 range operates in phase angle mode, or soft start burst fire mode (in which the start of each burst is ramped up to full output over several cycles in phase angle mode).
+We manufacture three thyristor ranges suitable for this type of load, the STC3000 range, the TLV1000 range and the RLS range.
+The STC3000 (3-phase) and TLV1000 (single phase) ranges operate in phase angle mode, or soft start burst fire mode (in which the start of each burst is ramped up to full output over several cycles in phase angle mode).
 Phase angle mode offers very smooth control, but suffers from poor power factor at reduced power outputs, and creates harmonic distortion and radio frequency interference.
+The RLS2000 range can operate in delayed firing angle burst fire mode or soft start burst fire mode and may be used in applications where previously our now obsolete STA203 series were used.
+The RLS3000 series can operate in phase angle or soft start burst fire modes (in addition to other modes suitable only for resistive loads).

 Heaters with Low Cold Resistance